ZFMK/Labels-and-Imports-for-DiversityWorkbench/Labels/Ichthyology/README.md

 ![Preview](ICH_Label_QR.png)

-If something is entered in the "Circumstances" field of the organism and the country is missing, Circumstances is output instead of Event plus the content of any existing relation that is entered as a "Child of".
+If something is entered in the "Circumstances" field of the organism and the country is missing or caontins 'N/A', Circumstances is output instead of Event plus the content of any existing relation that is entered as a "Child of".

 ![Preview](1345689DC.png)